 - Absolutely Truly: Pumpkin Falls' resident postmistress, Ella Bellow, likes sticking her nose in other peoples' business.

 - Petunia Dursley of Harry Potter fame is pretty much one of these without a second to gossip at.

-- The less-developed characters among the UU wizards (i.e. the Chair, Lecturer and Wrangler) sometimes act like Gossipy Roosters, as their non-stop nattering, bickering, and reminiscing provides a sort of background accompaniment to whatever practical task Ridcully and Ponder are working on (or whatever the Dean and Bursar are messing up).
+- The less-developed characters among the UU wizards in Discworld (i.e. the Chair, Lecturer and Wrangler) sometimes act like Gossipy Roosters, as their non-stop nattering, bickering, and reminiscing provides a sort of background accompaniment to whatever practical task Ridcully and Ponder are working on (or whatever the Dean and Bursar are messing up).